 The Elves of Mirkwood, in their first appearance in The Hobbit, much more closely resemble The Fair Folk.
 The Wood Elves trope didn't really emerge, at least in published books, until The Lord of the Rings, where they are less isolationist, reported to be friendly with Aragorn and Gandalf, and represented in the Fellowship by Legolas.note He's actually at least partly of Gray (Sindarin) Elven descent, but Sylvan (Nandorin) in culture.
 Much like pre-WWI Europe, Tolkien's elven royalty didn't always match their subjects in ethnicity, and were more (Thranduil, Legolas) or less (Galadriel) successful in adopting their subjects' culture.

-Objectively though, if you look at the entire history of the Elves and the general characterization, The Elves are rather literally, the "best" race aside from the Maiar and the Valar themselves (And their basically Divine Beings).
-Which is partly where all the "Elves are Better" tropes came from, though LOTR Elves are rather melancholic and innocently arrogant then jerkass racists.
-It's kinda hard NOT to see everyone else as children when your 3000 year old, and every mortal race is...well, considerably less.
-The 3000 year old one would be considered a TEENAGER by Elven standards.
-The most highly advanced men were actually taught most of their knowledge BY the Elves, among other things.
+Objectively though, if you look at the entire history of the Elves and the general characterization, Elves are the "best" race, aside from the Maiar and the Valar themselves (and they're basically Divine Beings).
+This is partly where all the "Elves are Better" tropes came from, though LOTR Elves are rather melancholic and innocently arrogant than jerkass racists.
+It's kinda hard NOT to see everyone else as children when you're 3000 years old, and every mortal around is... well, not.
+The 3000 year old one would be considered a teenager by Elven standards.
+The most highly advanced men were actually taught most of their knowledge by the Elves, among other things.

 The Hobbits are slightly fairy-like in their sneakiness and light-footedness — this may have been done to further distance the elven races in the book from the "cute" depiction by having the niche filled by people of another kind.